-With the start of Fall comes beautiful foliage, crisp evening air, and unfortunately, shorter days.
-Learning to balance the changes of Daylight Savings Time is key.
-When the clocks turn back, there’s a subtle shift in our routine.
-The ease of every day seems disrupted; as if you must welcome a whole new routine all over again with the change of sunlight.
+When the clocks go back, there’s a subtle shift.
+The ease of every day seems disrupted; as if you have to welcome a whole new routine all over again.

-Understanding how Daylight Savings Time Affect Your Mind and Body
+How Does Daylight Savings Time Affect Your Mind and Body?

-When the clocks go back, a flipped sleep cycle comes back around as you (and the kids!) essentially get to sleep in.
+When the clocks go back, a messed-up sleep cycle comes back around as you (and the kids!) essentially sleep in.
 At first, it feels great.
-However now, you’re lacking in sunlight after months of brighter evenings.
-Light is the feel-good factor we all know and love.
+However now, you’re lacking in sunlight after months of brighter evenings and lighter air.
+And light is the feel-good factor we all know and love.

-By making a few small conscious lifestyle changes, you can help maintain a healthy and balanced mood.
+By making a few small conscious lifestyle changes, you can restore your good mood.
 Nothing drastic, just simple ways that improve your mood.

 - Get a wake-up light alarm clock that mimics sunrise and encourages your body to wake up slowly, as it would throughout summer.